I-Am-Nicholas/rudeymental/README.md

 ...if you don't have PostgreSQL installed, continue on here in the rudeymental directory:

-$chmod 755 pg-install.sh
+$chmod 755 postgres-install.sh

-$./pg-install.sh
+$./postgres-install.sh

-- If this raises an error telling you your computer name doesn't exist, enter the following two lines, otherwise go straight to 'Final Part 1)':
+- If this raises an error telling you your computer's name doesn't exist, enter the following two lines, otherwise go straight to 'Final Part 1)':

 $create database "your_user_name_here";